fxkurou/lang-nav/README.md

 ## Features

 This project implements a website header that contains a navigation and a language switcher.
 The navigation itself contains working links.
-Articles are selected from the database (translation too).
+Articles are selected from the database (translated articles too).

 ![image](https://github.com/fxkurou/lang-nav/assets/118657685/0553d793-ecff-45e2-acef-a509defe76ac)